alissatroiano/Dash/README.md

 User Story 1:

-> *"As a daily Dash user, I want to search for specific recipes, so that I can find the type of stuff I actually want to make! "*
+> *"As a daily Dash user, I want to search for specific recipes, so that I can find the type of stuff I actually want to make!"*
->> -Jane Marino
+>> -Jane Marino, Homemaker

 User Story 2:

-> *"As a new user, I want to be able to create an account easily so that I can find and share recipes right away"*
+> *"As a new user, I want to be able to create an account easily so I can be a member of the community"*
->> -Michael Corona
+>> -Michael Corona, Yoga Teacher

 User Story 3:

-> *"As a user, I want to be able to post recipes of my own, so I can share them with like-minded individuals."*
+> *"As a user, I want to be able to post my own reipes, so I can share them with like-minded individuals."*
+>> -Danielle Greenstein, Health-food blogger

+User Story 4:

+> *"As a member, I want to be able to edit any of the reipes on the page, so I can use my expertise to contribute to the Dash community."*
+>> -Andy Fordane, Chef

+User Story 5:

+> *"As a Dash member, I want other members to edit my recipes, so I can learn what I was doing wrong and how I could have done it differently ."*
->> -Danielle Greenstein
+>> -Danielle Greenstein, Health-food blogger

 The user story worksheet that was completed during the Strategy Plane portion of this project can be viewed here: